-“Allogeneic” means that the bone marrow cells come from a donor.
+"Allogeneic" means that the bone marrow cells come from a donor.
 This means that the new stem cells will come from another person.
-The donor could be a family member, someone you’re close to, or someone you don’t know.
-In addition, your doctor can collect HSCs from the donor’s blood.
+The donor could be a family member, someone you're close to, or someone you don't know.
+In addition, your doctor can collect HSCs from the donor's blood.
 New blood stem cells can also be collected from the umbilical cord.
-Allogeneic transplants can help treat leukemia, lymphoma, Aplastic anemia, and even sickle cell anemia.
+Allogeneic transplants can help treat leukaemia, lymphoma, Aplastic anaemia, and even sickle cell anaemia.

 Autologous bone marrow/stem cell transplant

-“Autologous” means from yourself.
-It means that the doctor uses healthy stem cells from your body to replace the diseased bone marrow cells in your body.
+"Autologous" means from yourself.
+It means that the doctor uses healthy stem cells from your body to replace your diseased bone marrow cells.
 Your doctor will collect healthy cells, freeze them, and store them for future use.

 When do I need a bone marrow transplant?

-There are a few indications that the doctors look at before they determine whether you need a transplant or not.
+There are a few indications that the doctors look at before determining whether you need a transplant.
 Generally, people who have some diseases called blood cancers.
 Some other benign (non-cancerous) conditions also require bone marrow transplants.

 Here are a few of them:

-- Aplastic anemia (bone marrow failure): when the bone marrow fails, there is a need for a replacement.
+- Aplastic anaemia (bone marrow failure): when the bone marrow fails, there is a need for a replacement.

-- Leukemia ( a type of cancer of the white blood cells): Cancer of the white cells is an essential indication for transplant.
+- Leukaemia ( a type of cancer of the white blood cells): Cancer of the white cells is an essential indication for transplant.

 - Lymphoma: Lymphoma is another type of cancer affecting white cells.
 All forms of cancers affecting white cells are essential indications for a transplant.

-- Sickle cell anemia: Sickle cell anemia is a disorder of the red blood cell that may need a transplant.
+- Sickle cell anaemia: Sickle cell anaemia is a disorder of the red blood cell that may need a transplant.